Sackler family gets huge payout after Purdue Pharma admitted role in opioid crisis | DW | 17.12.2019

-New court documents filed late on Monday show that the Sackler family, seen as the main benefactors from the US opioid crisis, pocketed nearly three times as much money in the decade after their firm Purdue Pharma accepted responsibility for lying to patients than the decade before.
+New court documents filed late on Monday show that the Sackler family, which is thought to have profited the most from the US opioid crisis, pocketed nearly three times as much money in the decade after their firm Purdue Pharma accepted responsibility for lying to patients than the decade before.

-A court filing by consultant Alix Partners shows that the family took home $1.3 in cash between the years 1995 and 2007, the year in which they were ordered to pay a $635 million dollar fine by a federal court for misleading the public about the addiction risks they new their painkiller Oxycontin presented.
-From 2007 to right before declaring backruptcy in Septemberthis year, the family earned $10.7 billion, of which $4.1 billion was directly paid out to them in cash.
+A court filing by consultant Alix Partners shows that the family took home $1.3 billion in cash between 1995 and 2007, the year in which they were ordered to pay a $635 million fine by a federal court for misleading the public about the addiction risks they knew their painkiller Oxycontin presented.
+From 2007 to right before declaring bankruptcy in September this year, the family earned $10.7 billion, of which $4.1 billion was directly paid out to them in cash.

 "Today's report confirms what we revealed in our lawsuit: The Sacklers pocketed billions of dollars from Purdue while thousands of people died from their addictive drugs.
 This is the very definition of ill-gotten gains," said Massachusetts State Attorney General Maura Healey.